-The amount of fees constituting an income tax exemption for the student is calculated by deducting from the total charge (1) Student Union Fee and (2) the Society Fee.
+The amount of fees constituting an income tax exemption for the student is calculated by deducting from the total charge the Student Union Fee.
 Fees may be claimed as a deduction only by the student.
-A special certificate for income tax purposes will be issued on request to the Student Accounts Office, Dalhousie, in February of each year (for students in Arts and

-Science) or the Accounts Bursar at King's (for students in Journalism.)
+A special certificate for income tax purposes will be issued on request to the Student Accounts Office, Dalhousie in February of each year (for students in Arts and Science) or the Accounts Bursar at King's (for students in Journalism).